I was really happy with my gear choices overall. However, I definitely erred on the side of caution and started with a very heavy bag.

 1 x survival bag – Life Systems Survival Bag

 I though a good idea to keep me warm easily in case of injury, especially as I was on my own.
 If I went solo again I’d probably take it, or a smaller version.

 1 x river shoes

 I ended up buying some cheap river shoes in Mammoth (c. $20) after my first week.
 The river crossings were pretty hairy and I didn’t fancy doing them barefoot.
+I was a veritable trail Imelda Marcos.
 I’ll take Teva’s as my camp shoes next time and use them for river crossings.